• Skip to primary navigation

 • 2 tablespoon brown sugar

-• 6 Tbsp butter + 4 tablespoon for greasing the skillet
+• 6 tablespoon salted butter (melted) + 4 tablespoon for greasing the skillet (not melted) -Margarine does not work for this recipe.

 Get Recipe Ingredients